 “You need to be curious.
 You need to be empathetic and always serve the customer, considering what they want and need.”

-During this session, Catherine Blair-Timothy, Group Creative Director at Lightspeed Commerce and Dmitry Shamis, Creative Leader and former Global Head of Creative and Brand at HubSpot, shared that marketing and creative leaders need to act as brand advocates and educators both within the company and when working with stakeholders like outsourced design partners.
+Thought leaders Catherine Blair-Timothy, Group Creative Director at Lightspeed Commerce and Dmitry Shamis, Creative Leader and former Global Head of Creative and Brand at HubSpot, further underscore that marketing and creative leaders need to act as brand advocates and educators both within the company and when working with stakeholders like outsourced design partners to promote brand growth.

 What story does your brand tell?
 Your framework captures this essence at the highest level, giving every stakeholder an objective frame of reference.